ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

 - **Does using ClickPipes incur an additional cost ?**

-  ClickPipes is not billed separately.
+  ClickPipes is not billed separately at the moment.
 Running ClickPipes might generate an indirect compute and storage cost on the destination ClickHouse Cloud service like any ingest workload.

 - **What authentication mechanisms are supported for ClickPipes for Kafka?**